Scroll Top

 1. Check the Title Deed

-• Check that the property is not mortgaged or under any form of litigation.
+• Ensure the land is not mortgaged, disputed, or under litigation.

-• Cross-verify the title deed with the local land records office to confirm that it’s genuine and clear of disputes.
+• Cross-check the details with the local land records office to validate ownership and plot boundaries.

 2. Verify Land Use